froukje/DataScienceBootcamp/Project3_Capstone_Classify_Bloodcells/README.md

 **Key Takeaways**
 * The classical Machine Learning approach has a problem with overfitting in cross-validation due to the data structure (detailed explanations in notebook 02 and 03)
-* The best models are stacked together and achieve accuracy of 67% and 77%, respectively for the two binary classification problems
+* The best models (SVC, KNN, RandomForestClassifier, XGBoost) are stacked together and achieve accuracy of 57% and 77%, respectively for the two binary classification problems
 * The CNN approach is much more promissing for this task.
 The simple model presented in Notebook 04 achieves a maximum accuracy of 85% and a mean of over 80% for the last 10 training epochs.

 **Future Work**